Kwazzart/Kwazzart/README.md

 Hello, I am an analytics student from Moscow.
 I am interested in data-science, data/product/marketing-analysis.
 Here is some information about me

 ## Education
-Higher School of Economics (HSE, Moscow), department of business, marketing and market analytics, specialization - data mining.
+Higher School of Economics (HSE, Moscow), department of business, marketing and market analytics, specialization - Intelligent Data Analysis.
 I take the 1st place out of 146 students in my department.

 Additional courses